MattB859/MS3-Book-Hub/README.md

         3. As a Returning Visitor, I want to be able to edit and delete my reviews.
         4. As a Returning Visitor, I want to log in and see my reviews.
         5. As a Returning Visitor, I want to be updated about the lastest books.

+    -   ### Frequent User Goals

+        1. As a Frequent User, I want to log into my profile to read all of the lastest reviews from the bookhub community.
+        2. As a Frequent User, I want to add new reviews on the lastest books.
+        3. As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
+        4. As a Frequent User, I want edit or delete my reviews.